paulkr/overhang.js/README.md

 });
 ```

-`primary` - The backgroun color of the alert.
+`primary` - The background color of the alert.

 `accent` - The bottom border color.